Smart Sustainable Men’s Clothes For Work In The UK

 Seasalt has been a member of the Ethical Trading Initiative (ETI) since 2018.
 This is a UK-based independent body that brings together companies, trade unions and non-governmental organisations to ensure compliance with international labour standards in the global supply chains of member companies.

 In fact, Seasalt was the very first fashion company to achieve Soil Association GOTS certification back in 2005.
-They’ve continued to do great things by bringing sustainability to the high street, whilst catering for a wide range of sizes.
+Theyโve continued to do great things by bringing sustainability to the high street, whilst catering for a wide range of sizes – most recently being awarded BCorp status in 2024.
+This is an independent certification awarded to businesses for meeting high social, environmental, and ethical standards.

 What About Ethical Suits & Ties?